 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 USES: Rabeprazole is used to treat certain stomach and esophagus problems (such as acid reflux, ulcers).
 It works by decreasing the amount of acid your stomach makes.
 It relieves symptoms such as heartburn, difficulty swallowing, and persistent cough.
 This medication helps heal acid damage to the stomach and esophagus, helps prevent ulcers, and may help prevent cancer of the esophagus.
 Rabeprazole belongs to a class of drugs known as proton pump inhibitors (PPIs).

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking rabeprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking rabeprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 If needed, antacids may be taken along with this medication.
 If you are also taking sucralfate, take rabeprazole at least 30 minutes before sucralfate.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.
 Continue to take this medication for the prescribed length of treatment even if you are feeling better.

 Tell your doctor if your condition persists or worsens.

 Additional Aciphex Information

 Aciphex User Reviews